al3kaz/Star-Wars-heroes-encyclopedia/README.md

-I used SWAPI.
+I used SWAPI. <br />
-You have logger in Console
+You have logger in Console <br />
-state managment : Redux
+state managment : Redux <br />
-style : SCSS/Styled Component
+style : SCSS/Styled Component <br />
-I used Token generator, when you use 'sign up' redux will store token i have knowledge of Typescript but never used it before so i don't implemented.
+I used Token generator, when you use 'sign up' redux will store token <br />
+i have knowledge of Typescript but never used it before so i don't implemented. <br />

 ### `npm install`